xivind/velo-supervisor-2000/README.md

 There are currently quite a few bugs scattered around.
 If you find any, please submit them as an <a href="https://github.com/xivind/velo-supervisor-2000/issues" class="text-decoration-none">issue</a>.

 ## Branches and versioning
-> Use semver for tagging: https://semver.org/ Create a new version each time a pull request is accepted For exmaple: `git tag -a v0.8 -m "Version 0.8"` Remember to push tags to repo: `git push --tags`
+Velo Supervisor 2000 uses <a href="https://semver.org/" class="text-decoration-none">Semantic Versioning Specification (SemVer)</a> as versioning scheme.
+Versions are expressed as tags.
+A Github action runs each time the repository receives a commit or a pull request is accepted, and writes the current version to `current_version.txt`.
+Use these commands to create new tags:
+- `git tag -a vX.Y.Z -m "Version X.Y.Z"`
+- `git push --tags`

 ## Changelog